Here’s a summary of the most important insights I have gained from my four decades of personal and spiritual growth work.

 As you learn to skillfully move into the eye of the storm, you will pass through all the turbulence of fear and doubt and shame and anger and rage and profound grief.
-You will promise yourself that your highest commitment is to stay present with yourself every step of the way, and to stay close to God, if you believe in God.
+You will promise yourself that your highest commitment is to stay present with yourself every step of the way and to stay close to God.
 You will learn how to ground yourself in your body and breathe deeply.

 When your vulnerable emotions are experienced in the presence of profound love, your self-defeating patterns shift.
-You can stop the compensating strategies: being way too busy, helping people at the expense of your own health, or self-medicating with shopping, food, drugs or alcohol.
+You can stop the compensating strategies such as: being way too busy, helping people at the expense of your own health, or self-medicating with shopping, food, drugs or alcohol.
 You will learn how to be transparent and real.
 Your Authentic Self will emerge.

 Key 3.
 Making peace with your inner family promotes peace in your outer world.

-Refusing to abandon your self any longer, you will call home all your lost parts and love them, just as you would love a troubled child.
+Refusing to abandon yourself any longer, you will call home all your lost parts and love them, just as you would love a troubled child.
 You love your children, but you don’t condone hurtful behavior.
-Well, you learn how to do that with yourself as well.
+You will learn how to do that with yourself as well.

 This is what I call finding your way Home.
-This is the Hero’s Journey.
+This is the Hero’s Journey to the Authentic Self.
 Your emotions and your whole body will relax and unwind.
 You’ll learn how to help your reactive emotions shift from a stormy ocean to gentle waves caressing the shore.

 Key 4.
-When you let yourself have deep emotional experiences in the safety of therapy, the most profound understandings emerge.
+When you let yourself have deep emotional experiences in the safety of a wise loving person or a well-trained therapist, the most profound transformations emerge.